edumudu/loctry/packages/cli/README.md

 This is a CLI for improve the local library testing experience.
 Under the hood this CLI uses `npm pack` for generate a tarball equals the sended to the npm registry to allow you test if the proejct is correcty configurated.

+> NOTE: this requires at least NPM 7+

 ### Usage

 Install the loctry globaly